Candy Spelling

-Carole Gene "Candy" Spelling (née Marer; born September 20, 1945) is an American author, theater producer, and philanthropist.
-She was married to Aaron Spelling from 1968 until his death in 2006.
+Carole Gene "Candy" Spelling (born September 20, 1945) is an American author, theater producer, and philanthropist.
+She is the widow of Aaron Spelling, to whom she was married from 1968 until he died in 2006.

 Early life and education

 Carole Gene Marer was born in Beverly Hills, California, to Augusta (née Rosen) and Merritt Marer, and grew up in a Jewish home.
 She has an elder brother, Anthony Marer (born July 24, 1942).
 Her father was a salesman who founded a chain of furniture stores.
 Although initially successful, the chain failed as a result of overexpansion.
 She attended Beverly Hills High School and Chouinard Art Institute in Los Angeles.

 Books and television

 Spelling's autobiography, Stories from Candyland, released in March 2009, hit The New York Times best seller list two weeks after publication.
 Her memoir, Candy at Last, was published by Wiley in May 2014.
 She has written for TMZ and the Huffington Post, among others.

 In December 2011 and January 2012, Spelling produced and starred in Selling Spelling Manor, a two-episode special for HGTV that documented the process of moving from and selling her 123-room, 56,500 square foot home.
 In 2013, she produced and starred in Beyond Spelling Manor, a three-episode series about the construction of her subsequent residence, a $35 million condominium, and her search for an apartment in New York City.
 The series also aired on HGTV.